vsouza/awesome-ios/README.md

 * [Ciao](https://github.com/AlTavares/Ciao) - Publish and discover services using mDNS(Bonjour, Zeroconf).
 * [PerfectAPIClient](https://github.com/SvenTiigi/PerfectAPIClient) - An API Client based on a network abstraction layer for the Perfect Server-Side Swift Framework
 * [Bamboots](https://github.com/mmoaay/Bamboots) - Bamboots is a network request framework based on Alamofire, aiming at making network request easier for business development
+* [Mockingjay](https://github.com/kylef/Mockingjay) - An elegant library for stubbing HTTP requests with ease in Swift.

 #### Email